ZA

 Practical note

-If you’re unsure which applies, ask the Master’s Office (or the relevant service point) for the current checklist and threshold in writing.
+If you’re unsure which route applies, ask for the current checklist and threshold in writing.

 Bottom line: Choose the correct letter early.
-Wrong letter/path = repeated submissions and stalled banks.
+Wrong path = repeated submissions and stalled banks.

 How the process feels in real life (what happens first, next, last)